-- + You can choose to accept applications from when Apply goes live, or from a later date.
-These can be selected in web-link - you'll find them when setting up your training programmes. - When you choose to open applications for a training programme for the first time in a cycle, you must keep it open for a minimum of 14 days.
-All applications received while your programme is open must be considered. - + You can leave training programmes open as long as you like, but you must close them when the training programme has no vacancies.
+- You can choose to accept applications from when Apply goes live, or from a later date.
+A date can be selected in the DfE's 'Publish teacher training programmes' tool - you'll find them when setting up your training programmes. - You can leave training programmes open as long as you like, but you must close them when the training programme has no vacancies.